AshwinSundar/ashwinsundar/blog/learning-hard-things.md

 I took a total of one computer science class in my undergraduate degree.
 It was a CS class geared towards non-CS majors.
 The class started at 10AM, which was about 2 hours before my brain started functioning effectively.
 It was also 2 hours before I wanted to be awake.

 In that class, we were [shown many things](https://www.math.ucla.edu/~akrieger/teaching/17f/pic10a/index.html).
 Variables!
 Inputs and outputs!
 Roman numerals!
 Classes!
-As a neuroscience major, I hadn't the faintest clue what the point of any of this.
+As a neuroscience major, I hadn't the faintest clue what the point of any of this was.
 Was programming supposed to be this esoteric, this alien?

 Computer science originated as an offshoot of mathematics.
 In my younger days, I was good at math - I received the top score on the AP tests for Calculus AB and BC in high school.